twitter/cassovary/cassovary-examples/ExamplesREADME.md

 ## Building
 In the main project folder type `./sbt` to enter sbt interactive mode.
-Move to examples project using `project cassovary-examples`.
+Move to examples project using `project cassovaryExamples`.
 Now by typing `run` you can see and choose an example you would like to run.
 You can also use `runMain ExampleClassName parameters` to run a particular example, for example `runMain HelloGraph 10`